agiliq/django-secure-login/README.md

     class SecureFooLoginBackend(SecureLoginBackendMixin, FooBackend):
         pass

+If this backend has `email` as an username like identifier.

+    class SecureFooLoginBackend(SecureLoginBackendMixin, FooBackend):

+        def username_fieldname(self):
+            return "email"

 Secure Form
 ============

 Use the `SecureFormMixin` with your usual forms.
-The forms must have username and password fields.
+If you have an existing for `FooForm`

+    class SecureFooForm(SecureFormMixin, FooForm):
+        pass

+If this form uses email as username lke identifier

+    class SecureFooForm(SecureFormMixin, FooForm):

+        def username_fieldname(self):
+            return "email"

 `SECURE_LOGIN_CHECKERS` will be tested in the the clean method.